georgetballa/Warbler_Migration/readme.md

 __________________
 ## Statistical Testing

-**Some of these days look like they are far from the regression line.
-A statistical test could determine how many days of each year had a mean latitude that was equal to the overall latitude.**
+**Some of these days look like they are far from the mean latitude.
+A T-test can be used to determine if a given day mean latitude that was the same as the average latitude from 2013-2020.**

 #### Null Hypothesis: The mean latitude on a given day is equal to the mean latitude of all observations that day from 2013 to 2020.